Medicinal Garden

 Target system: Integumentary System, Circulatory System, Nervous System, Digestive System

-Use: Works as a stimulate to lift spirit while increasing circulation to the brain.
-This helps with cognitive function, and memory and helps with preventing hair loss, dandruff and improving hair health.
+Use: Rosemary works as a stimulant to lift spirits while increasing circulation to the brain.
+This helps with cognitive function and memory, as well as helps with preventing hair loss, dandruff and improving hair health.
 When massaged onto the body, rosemary can help with alleviating aches and pains.
-Releases flatulence discomfort and helps with indigestion, gallstones, and liverish.
-Used in depression, stress, and headaches.
-Tea of rosemary gargle for sore throats.
+The plant releases flatulence discomfort and helps with indigestion, gallstones, and liverish.
+It may also be used for depression, stress, or headaches.
+A tea of rosemary gargle can be used for alleviating sore throats.

 Preparation: Medicinal Parts- aerial parts.
-Rosemary with cider vinegar used in hair.
-Tea of Rosemary gargled or drunk.
+Rosemary with cider vinegar is used in hair.
+Rosemary tea is gargled or drunk.
 Extracts and essential oils are made out of the leaves and stem.
 The leaves are used in cooking and flavoring.

 Rue